brianchase/windycity/README.md

 options.
 For a one-off compilation, say, to give Windy City a trial run on a single document, you could copy Windy City's files to the document's root directory.
-Beyond that, your best option is to install it in your local \path{texmf}.
-Copy the files to a directory of your choosing, then update your \path{texmf} file name database.
+Beyond that, your best option is to install it in your local `texmf`.
+Copy the files to a directory of your choosing, then update your `texmf` file name database.

 To compile a document with Windy City, tell [biblatex](http://www.ctan.org/pkg/biblatex "biblatex") to load it